Dotfile Templater

 @replace‑pattern pattern_1 keyword pattern_2 Find first text which matches pattern_1, then find first match within this match based on pattern_2 and replace that with the keyword.

-@replace‑pattern‑col keyword pattern_2 Find first text which matches #[A‑Za‑z\d]{6}, then find first match within this match based on pattern and replace that with the keyword.
+@replace‑pattern‑col keyword pattern_2 Find first text which matches #[A‑Za‑z\d]{6}, then find first match within this match based on pattern_2 and replace that with the keyword.

 theme = "purple-night"